Lary Mehanna

-Lary Gaby Mehanna (لاري غابي مهنا; born 28 October 1983) is a Lebanese footballer who plays as a goalkeeper for French club Villeparisis.
+Lary Gaby Mehanna (لاري غابي مهنا; born 28 October 1983) is a Lebanese footballer who played as a goalkeeper.

 Born in Lebanon to a Lebanese father and a French mother, Mehanna moved to France aged one.
 He was part of the youth team of Paris Saint-Germain, before moving back to Lebanon in 2003, playing for Ansar.
 After a short stint in France at Tremblay in 2011–12, Mehanna returned to Ansar, before moving to France in 2016, playing for amateur side Villeparisis.

 Mehanna has played for Lebanon internationally between 2006 and 2014.
 He has played over 30 games, representing Lebanon at the 2010 FIFA World Cup qualifiers and the 2011 AFC Asian Cup qualifiers.

 Early life

 Born on 28 October 1983 in Beirut, Lebanon, to a Lebanese father and a French mother, Mehanna moved aged one with his family to Dammartin-en-Goële, France, due to the ongoing Lebanese Civil War.
 Aged six, Mehanna played as a defender for Cergy-Pontoise; he became a goalkeeper aged 12 during a youth tournament.
 Between 1998 and 2002 Mehanna played for Paris Saint-Germain's youth setup.